Dhanashri-Patil26/Sales-Insights-AtliQ-Hardware/README.md

 )
 ```

-This keeps INR values unchanged and converts USD values into INR.

-### 5. Currency Standardization
+### 4. Currency Standardization

-Different representations were found in the source data, including:
+The source data contained variations such as:

 ```text
 INR